elewa-academy/nesting-blocks-let/README.md

 From JavaScirpt's perspective, there is no difference between a nested block and an un-nested block.
 Hopefully this example will help make that clear.

+__Source Code vs. Runtime__
+Another concept this example clarifies is the difference between _source code_ and _runtime_:
+* In the _source code_ (the JS you see printed on the screen), blocks 1 & 2 always exist.
+There will always be "let var_2 = [];" displayed on the screen no matter which line of code is being executed.
+* _Runtime state_ is dynamic, it changes depending on what line is being executed and what has happened before.  "vari_2" only exists in memory for 4 steps of execution (lines 6, 8, 9, 10).

 ### Index:
 * [The Code](#the-code)